SAURAV-ICP/Musky-master/README.md

 - One-time display with local storage tracking
 - Smooth animations for better user experience

+### TON Wallet Integration

+The TON wallet integration allows users to connect their TON wallets for payments and token management:

+- Connect TON wallets directly through the Telegram Mini App
+- View wallet balance and address
+- Store wallet addresses in the database
+- Use TON for payments within the app
+- Secure wallet connection using TON Connect protocol

 ## Deployment to Vercel

 ### Prerequisites